-Other Professionals are ministers serving as chief administrator or staff of other denominational bodies, ecumenical or non-denominational agencies, or other institutions.
+Other Professionals are teaching elders serving as a chief administrator or staff in other denominations, ecumenical or non-denominational agencies, or other institutions, or who serve as spiritual directors or pastoral counselors.

-Other shows ministers who are without a validated call.
+Other includes teaching elders who are college, university, or seminary students or otherwise without a validated call.

-Retired includes ministers who are honorably retired members of presbytery or who serve as pastor emeritus/emerita of particular congregations.
+Retired includes teaching elders who are honorably retired members of presbytery or who serve as pastor emeritus/emerita of particular congregations.

-Candidates are individuals seeking to become ministers of the Word and Sacrament who have completed the inquirer phase and been examined by their presbytery's Committee on Preparation for Ministry and the presbytery as a whole and enrolled as candidates for ministry.
+Candidates are individuals seeking to become teaching elders of the Word and Sacrament who have completed the inquirer phase and been examined by their presbytery's Committee on Preparation for Ministry and the presbytery as a whole and enrolled as candidates for ministry.